SenseNet/sncom-resources/_drafts/2017-11-29-sn-frontend-releases-in-november.md

 ## sn-client-js 3.0.0

 [sn-client-js](https://github.com/SenseNet/sn-client-js) is the core - and a main entry point - of our client side packages.
-It contains logic about interacting a Repository, authentication, querying and  has the built-in content types bundled.
+It contains logic about interacting with a Repository, authentication, querying and has the built-in content types bundled.

 ### Cleaning up the concepts of a Content Type